PSHE Intent

 Cross curricular outcomes in PSHE are specifically planned for, with strong links between Relationships and sex education and RE.
 The local community is fully utilised, as appropriate, to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.

-The distinctive Christian values of respect, compassion, trust, justice, friendship and community are promoted through the experiences we offer to every child, in all areas of the curriculum.
+The Fundamental British Values of Democracy, Mutual Respect, Tolerance, Individual Liberty and Rule of Law are taught through our distinctive Christian values of respect, compassion, trust, justice, friendship and community are promoted through the experiences we offer to every child, in all areas of the curriculum.